hed-standard/hed-specification/docs/05_Advanced_annotation.md

 rate conditions each consist of three possible rates.
 Selection among the three eligible rates for the given condition is done randomly.

-In analysis, the researcher would typically combine all of the “slow presentation” trials into one group and all “fast presentation” trials into another group even though the exact task condition varies within the group varies according This type of grouping structure is very common in experiment design and can be captured by HED tags in a straightforward manner by defining condition variables for each group and using the `#` to capture variability within
+In analysis, the researcher would typically combine the “slow presentation” trials into one group and the “fast presentation” trials into another group even though the exact task condition varies within the group varies according This type of grouping structure is very common in experiment design and can be captured by HED tags in a straightforward manner by defining condition variables for each group and using the `#` to capture variability within